-Our Voice: Women Leading Change
+Our Voice: Women leading change through WAVE

 Last Thursday was International Women’s Day, a day when we celebrate the contributions of diverse women and the many ways in which women are leading change all over the world.

 International Women’s Day also a day when we come together to demand action from our Governments to meet their international commitments to achieve gender equality and women’s empowerment.

 One such commitment is to the 17 Global Goals which form part of the 2030 Sustainable Development Agenda.
 You can read more about these goals here.